Nong Khiaw - The Complete Guide

 How long does the walk take: Around half an hour to get to viewpoint one, Pha Noi and then another two hours to get to the top of Pha Kao (viewpoint two).
 Slightly faster on the way down, but not as quick as you may think as the path is extremely slippery in places and you need to watch your feet.

-Tips: Set off early to avoid the worst of the sun, but bear in mind it is between a four to five and half hour round trip and you really don’t want to come down after dark.
+Set off early to avoid the worst of the sun, but bear in mind it is between a four to five and half hour round trip and you really don’t want to come down after dark.

 Picking up a walking stick is a very good idea.
 John’s pride stopped him using one at the start, but he quickly realised how much energy they save on long climbs.
 As we’ve said before a lot of the path is loose grit and gravel and so can be very slippery under foot.
 There are lots of good fallen branches or old bamboo along the path that can be used as a walking stick.

-Pack lots of water and food, we forgot the second part and only had a small bag of fried banana chips to sustain us on our trip.
+Make sure you bring lots of water and food, we forgot the second part and only had a small bag of fried banana chips to sustain us on our trip.

 As with all these treks, beware of the weather and always stick to the footpath.

-Which viewpoint is the best to do?
+Which viewpoint is the best to hike?

 If you’re short on time: